• Concord Block Party 2026

 Thoreau Farm 341 Virginia Road, Concord, MA, United States

-Register to Attend Join us for an inspiring evening exploring the entrepreneurial spirit of one of America’s most original minds: Henry David Thoreau.** Best known for his reflections on simple living and principled resistance, Thoreau is rarely recognized for something equally compelling—his sharp business instincts and inventive professional life.
+Register on Zoom Join us for an inspiring evening exploring the entrepreneurial spirit of one of America’s most original minds: Henry David Thoreau.** Best known for his reflections on simple living and principled resistance, Thoreau is rarely recognized for something equally compelling—his sharp business instincts and inventive professional life.
 In this dynamic author talk, bestselling […]

 • The American Chestnut: A Conversation with Donald Davis